 A list of famous people throughout history.
 These famous historical figures are chosen from a range of different cultures and countries.
 They include famous spiritual figures, politicians and writers who have helped to shape human history.

 Sri Ramachandra (c.
 5114 BCE) Rama was a model king of Ayodhya who lived according to the dharma.
-He went to Sri Lanka to fight Ravanna who had captured his wife Sita.
+He went to Sri Lanka to fight Ravana who had captured his wife, Sita.
 Rama is considered an incarnation of Vishnu in Hindu mythology.

 Sri Krishna (c.
-BC) – Spiritual Teacher of Hinduism.
-Sri Krishna gave many discourses to his disciple Arjuna on the battlefield of Kurushetra.
+BCE) – Spiritual Teacher of Hinduism.
+Sri Krishna gave many discourses to his disciple Arjuna on the battlefield of Kurukshetra.
 These discourses were written down in the Bhagavad Gita.

-Ramses II (1303 BC – 1213 BC) – Ramses or Ramesses was the third Egyptian Pharaoh, ruling between 1279 BC – 1213 BC.
-Ramses the great consolidated Egyptian power, through military conquest and extensive building.
+Ramses II (1303 BCE – 1213 BCE) – Ramses or Ramesses was the third Egyptian Pharaoh, ruling between 1279 BC – 1213 BC.
+Ramses the Great consolidated Egyptian power, through military conquest and extensive building.

 Lord Buddha (c 563 – 483 BC) Spiritual Teacher and founder of Buddhism.
-Siddhartha was born in prince in northern India.
-He gave up comforts of the palace to seek enlightenment.
-After attaining Nirvana he spent the remainder of his years teaching.
+Siddhartha was born a prince in northern India.
+He gave up the comforts of the palace to seek enlightenment.
+After attaining Nirvana, he spent the remainder of his years teaching.